tbondwilkinson/dom-parts/README.md

 }
 ```

 `ChildNodePart` is constructed with `previousSibling` and `nextSibling` nodes.
-The validity of the `ChiildNodePart` is determined from those nodes - they must be ordered, contiguous, and non-overlapping with any other `ChildNodePart` objects.
+The validity of the `ChildNodePart` is determined from those nodes - they must be ordered, contiguous, and non-overlapping with any other `ChildNodePart` objects.

 Invalid `ChildNodePart` objects are still accessible in with `getParts()`, but never have children.